Hidden Places of Istanbul

 The Mosaic Museum / The Great Palace of Constantinople

-You have visited Istanbul serveral times before or wish to see places hidden places of Istanbul, than here are some ideas where to go and what to see in Istanbul.
+You have visited Istanbul serveral times before or wish to see hidden places of Istanbul, than here are some ideas where to go and what to see in Istanbul.

 The Mosaic Museum, also known as the Great Palace, is just a few steps behind the Blue Mosque near Arasta Bazaar.
 The Great Palace, built by the Emperor Justinian I in 4th century AD and got extended until 12th century.
 It covered an area of about 100,000 square meter.
 It shows wildlife, fauna, and figures in colourful, enchanting detail – the biggest, most splendid mosaic surviving from the period.